Zhuge Dan's Rebellion: Suppression

-In late February or March 258, the remaining forces under Zhuge Dan, Tang Zi, Wen Qin, and Wen Yang (Wen Qin's son) decided to try for breaking out of the siege.
-They saw, once again, a quick failure and again suffered heavy casualties.
-By then, Zhuge Dan's forces were made up of very small numbers and the supplies in the city were quickly being depleted.
+In late February or March 258, the remaining forces under Zhuge Dan, Tang Zi, Wen Qin, and Wen Yang (Wen Qin's son) decided to try to break out of the siege.
+They were once again defeated quickly and suffered heavy casualties.
+By then, Zhuge Dan had few forces remaining and the supplies in the city were quickly being depleted.
 Even more troops then surrendered to Sima Zhao.

 Wen Qin intelligently suggested to suspend the northerners under his control and the rest of the Wu forces in the city to conserve supplies.
 Zhuge Dan ignored Wen Qin's suggestion, accusing him of being a coward and attempting to trick him into getting Wen Qin out of the situation.
 He then decided to kill Wen Qin.
-Wen Qin's sons, Wen Yang and Wen Hu, heard of their father's execution and quickly made an escape from Shouchun and surrendered to Sima Zhao, who accepted them back into the ranks of Wei despite their father's actions.
+Wen Qin's sons, Wen Yang and Wen Hu, heard of their father's execution and quickly escaped from Shouchun and surrendered to Sima Zhao, who accepted them back into the ranks of Wei despite their father's actions.
 The defection of Wen Qin's sons caused the rebel army to become entirely demoralised.

-Between 22 March and 19 April 258, Wei forces finally gave the push to penetrate Zhuge Dan's position in Shouchun.
-Zhuge Dan, with all hope lost, fled from the city, but he was murdered by Hu Fen (胡奮)'s men during his desperate attempt to escape his destined fate.
-The Wu general Yu Quan (于詮) was felled in battle by Wei troops, while Tang Zi and Wang Zuo (王祚) of Wu put aside their weapons to Sima Zhao along with the rest of Zhuge Dan's remaining few numbers.
+Between 22 March and 19 April 258, Wei forces finally attacked and penetrated Zhuge Dan's position in Shouchun.
+Zhuge Dan, with all hope lost, fled from the city, but he was murdered by Hu Fen (胡奮)'s men during his desperate attempt to escape his fate.
+The Wu general Yu Quan (于詮) died in battle, while Tang Zi and Wang Zuo (王祚) of Wu surrendered to Sima Zhao along with the rest of Zhuge Dan's few remaining men.

 Aftermath

 After the rebellion was quashed, Sima Zhao was seen as a hero in the state of Wei and finally regained the trust and companionship of most of the Wei personages.
-Although Cao Mao soon attempted to murder Sima Zhao, but Cao Mao instead met manslaughter during his massacre at Sima Zhao's quarters in the Wei capital of Luoyang.
+Cao Mao later attempted to murder Sima Zhao, but was instead killed himself during the coup.

-Further more, the uprisings incited in Shouchun ceased, giving the opportunity for the rest of the Wei forces to focus on total invasion of Shu.
+This was the last uprising in Shouchun, giving the opportunity for the rest of the Wei forces to focus on total invasion of Shu.